mitodl/open-edx-plugins/src/ol_openedx_canvas_integration/README.rst

 **For "Sumac" or more recent release of edX platform, you should cherry-pick below commit:**

-TBA
+TBA - Will be added when we merge the PR in edx-platform

-**For "Quince" or more recent release of edX platform, you should cherry-pick below commit:**
+**For "Quince" to "Redwood" release of edX platform, you should cherry-pick below commit:**

 https://github.com/mitodl/edx-platform/commit/7a2edd5d29ead6845cb33d2001746207cf696383

-**For "Nutmeg" or more recent release of edX platform, you should cherry-pick below commit:**
+**For "Nutmeg" to "Palm" release of edX platform, you should cherry-pick below commit:**

 - https://github.com/mitodl/edx-platform/pull/297/commits/c354a99bd14393b89a780692d07b6e70b586d172